-7.2 Invoicing and Payments
+Invoicing and Payments

 The grantee will provide reimbursement invoice requests to DWR for work completed within an invoicing period.
-DWR will retain approximately 10 percent of each disbursement, as specified in the agreement, to ensure completion of the project.
-The retention will be paid upon submittal of the project completion report by the grantee and approval by DWR.
+DWR will retain 10 percent of each disbursement, as specified in the agreement, to ensure completion of the project.

 Although grant funds will be disbursed as provided in the agreement to reimburse costs incurred by the grantee, costs will not be reimbursed or paid until the following conditions are met: